gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory1/US1 Use Case Textual Description.md

 ### No Undone Action
 - **Name**: No Undone Action
 - **ID**: AF3
-- **Description**: The player tried to redo an action and no action had been undone
+- **Description**: The player tried to redo an action, and no action had been undone
 - **Actors**:
 	- *Main*: Player
 	- *Secondary*: None
 - **Pre-Conditions**:
 - **Main Flow**:
 	1. The use case starts before step 2 of the main flow
-	2. The system displays an error message saying that there does not exist an action to redo
+	2. The system displays an error message saying that there is no action to redo
 	3. The use case and the main flow end
 - **Alternative Flows**
 	- None